-As the public face of the Center for French Civilization and Culture of New York University, La Maison Française complements and enriches the programs offered by the Department of French, the Institute of French Studies, and NYU Paris.
+Recognized as a Center of Excellence by the Cultural Services of the French Embassy in the United States, La Maison Française complements and enriches the programs offered by the Department of French Literature, Thought, and Culture, the Institute of French Studies, and NYU Paris.
 In addition, it fosters interdisciplinary study through collaborations with various university departments, including the Department of Art History, the Department of Anthropology, and the School of Law.

 Founded in 1957 by Professor Germaine Brée, La Maison Française occupies a 19th century carriage house on historic Washington Mews.
 Inside, the ground floor salon is an intimate and versatile space with seating for up to one hundred.
 The second floor salle de lecture provides an informal meeting place for students, visiting scholars, and the French Graduate Students Association.